I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_device_copy_offload_descriptor.md

 The optimal transfer size, in bytes.

+`MaximumDataDescriptors`

+The maximum number of data descriptors.

+`MaximumTransferLengthPerDescriptor`

+The maximum transfer length, in blocks, per descriptor.

+`OptimalTransferLengthPerDescriptor`

+The optimal transfer length, in blocks, per descriptor.

 `OptimalTransferLengthGranularity`

 The granularity of the optimal transfer length, in blocks.
 Transfer lengths that are not an even multiple
       of this length may be delayed.

-`OptimalTransferLengthPerDescriptor`

-The optimal transfer length, in blocks, per descriptor.

 `Reserved`

 Reserved for future use.

-`Size`

-Specifies the total size of the data returned, in bytes.
-This may include data that follows this
-      structure.

-`Version`

-Contains the size of this structure, in bytes.
-The value of this member will change as members are added to
-      the structure.

 ## Requirements